marquis11/sqlserver/README.md

 select ... where  ... and (... or...)

-select ... where ... order by colume
+select ... where ... order by columeName

 ```